jonastolle/Numerical_Analysis/Lecture_Notes_Numerical_Analysis.md

 ### Secant method

 Sometimes it can be difficult or computationally expensive to compute the derivative $f'(x_k)$.
-Newton 's method can be adapted by approximating the derviative by the differential quotient.
+Newton 's method can be adapted by approximating the derivative by the differential quotient.
 The secant method is the following two-step recursive algorithm.
 $$x_{k+1}=x_k-\frac{f(x_k)(x_k-x_{k-1})}{f(x_k)-f(x_{k-1})},\quad k=1,2,\ldots$$
 with two distinct starting points $x_0\not=x_1$.
 The convergence rate is $\frac{1+\sqrt{5}}{2}\approx 1.62$, the *golden ratio*.